 I still keep a non-stick pan around for making eggs and simmering tomato sauce.
 It’s nearly a decade old yet still in great condition because I use it infrequently.

-9. Bamboo dish scrubbers vs. Disposable sponges
+9. Bamboo dish scrubbers vs. Plastic scrubbers and sponges

 A bamboo dish brush will help you clean your dishes much more sustainably, especially as many are ergonomically designed and fit into your palm much more easily than a plastic, long-handled brush.